AztecProtocol/aztec-packages/docs/docs/about_aztec/vision.md

 ## Values

 - **Private.**: The only true zero-knowledge rollup, built with a privacy-first UTXO architecture to allow developers to build privacy preserving programable applications.
-- **Accessible.**: Proving transaction validity via recursively aggregation of zero-knowledge proofs, significantly reduces transaction costs.
+- **Accessible.**: Proving transaction validity via recursive aggregation of zero-knowledge proofs significantly reduces transaction costs, keeping the protocol accessible to the masses.
-- **Compliant**: The programmable nature of Aztec smart contracts, enables dApp developers to code privacy-preserving audit and compliance checks into apps, while fully preserving a credible neutral protocol layer.
+- **Compliant**: The programmable nature of Aztec smart contracts, enables dApp developers to code privacy-preserving audit and compliance checks into apps while fully preserving a credible neutral protocol layer.

 #### _Zac Williamson, CEO and Co-founder, Aztec_